2025-ilaria/project-/rdf-triples.md

 > - Object: it is literal with an italian language tag.

 ---
-## 2️⃣ RDF Triple for architects' names
+## 2️⃣ RDF Triple for the architects' names

 🔍 We asked ChatGPT to create a RDF Triple using the **chain-of-thought prompting technique**: